Why The Gambia is the ideal value for money holiday

 For those holidaymakers who love to bring back a souvenir or two from their getaways, you'll have ample opportunity in The Gambia, with numerous craft markets located throughout towns and sometimes even at the side of the road.
 You'll be able to get your hands on some wonderful wooden sculptures or colourful fabrics, and at great prices - just remember to haggle!
 As is with many imported goods, such as sun cream and insect repellent, you should expect to spend a little more for these.

-To get an idea of the going rates of some of the essential items you're likely to encounter during your holidays to The Gambia, check out our useful grid below.
+To get an idea of the going rates of some of the essential items you're likely to encounter during your holidays to The Gambia, here are a few examples.
 For more information on holidays to The Gambia, visit Gambia.co.uk.

 Top 10 things to do in The Gambia for first-time visitors Read more